thedunston/troublevent/README.md

 - Randomly assign triblets for an assignment, DB backend to track users and the triblets they receive through web auth or some sort of auth.

-- Run multiple commands to simulate behavior for an investigation.
-(Atomic Read Team tests could be a triblet to generate adversarial behavior)

-- Support commands with multiple pipes - currently only one is supported.

 - Create a GUI instead of editing the YAML file and build the binary.

+NOTE: Running multiple commands and commands with multiple pipes can be performed using the 'runScript' creator.

 ## Setup